Chart Color Schemes

 Auchenflower's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mental health issues and asthma are the most common conditions, affecting 9.8% and 8.4% of residents respectively.
-A significant majority, 73%, report being completely free from medical ailments compared to 69.2% in Greater Brisbane.
+Mental health issues and asthma are the most common medical conditions, affecting 9.8 and 8.4% of residents respectively.
+A significant majority, 73.0%, report being completely free from medical ailments, compared to 69.2% in Greater Brisbane.
 Working-age residents have low chronic condition prevalence.
-The area has 14.3% of residents aged 65 and over (936 people).
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+The area has 14.5% of residents aged 65 and over (950 people), with health outcomes among seniors being particularly strong and broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health